 John, a native of the Northwest, has been Executive Director of AASHTO since 1999.
-Before that he was Associate Deputy Secretary of Transportation (1993 to 1999) where he was the DOT’s advocate for intermodal policies and quality of life initiatives.
+Before that he was Associate Deputy Secretary of Transportation (1993 to 1999) where he was USDOT’s advocate for intermodal policies and quality of life initiatives.
 John was elected to five terms as County Commissioner in Kitsap County, a community just west of Seattle.
 He is a graduate of Harvard, an Army veteran, a former Peace Corps volunteer and Congressional aide.

 Jim McDonnell started his career at the North Carolina Department of Transportation, where he served for nine years, the last five as a senior transportation engineer developing the state’s long-range transportation plan.
 Between NCDOT and AASHTO, he worked for TransCore/SAIC doing transportation planning and traffic engineering studies for a number of state transportation departments.
-A registered professional engineer in North Carolina, McDonnell has a Bachelor of Science degree in civil engineering from Duke University and finished master’s degree coursework at North Carolina State University.
+A registered professional engineer in North Carolina, McDonnell has a Bachelor of Science degree in civil engineering from Duke University and he completed master’s degree coursework at North Carolina State University.
 At AASHTO, in addition to providing support to the highway and research committees, Jim has been associated with a number of special teams and projects including the development of the US Bicycle Routes System and the National Partnership for Highway Quality.

 While there are some solid programs out there, in general biking and walking still seem to be on the periphery of a transportation establishment that was groomed to provide high speed travel.
-Do you see that changing in the 21st Century?
+Do you see that changing in the 21st century?

 JH: There is growing support for bicycling and walking at the community level, for instance the Safe Routes to Schools program funded by Congressman Jim Oberstar… there are communities around the country that have learned that if they can get more students to walk and bike to school, they can reduce busing costs.
 We also see the recreational use of bicycling increasing.
 The grassroots demand is increasing.